 #MumHack: book Thursday, 27 May and Friday, 28 May for five days of fambam chills!

 Tuesday, 20 July 2021: Hari Raya Haji

 #MumHack: book Monday, 19 July off for a wow-inducing four days’ leave!

 #MumHack: book Friday, 5 November off for a four-day weekend!

-And whatever you do, don’t forget these important dates, either:
+And whatever you do, don’t forget these important holiday dates, either:

-They aren’t all recognised days off but, while you’ve got the diary out, make a note of these ones too so you won’t be caught out with last-minute gift dramas…
+They aren’t all recognised as days off, but while you’ve got the diary out, make a note of these annual holidays and special calendar dates so you won’t be caught out with last-minute gift dramas…

 Also, check out our handy chart of school holiday dates so you know when term ends and starts.
 Be sure to check individual school websites for exact dates, as holidays vary (and some schools throw in some extra days off for good measure, too!).
 And do keep an eye on MOM’s official list of public holidays as some dates may be subject to change.

 Inspo for what to do with all that time off..